APThreatHunter: An automated planning-based threat hunting framework: Evaluation Discussion

 \section{Evaluation \& Discussion}

-We evaluate \frameworkname\footnote{Code will be publicly available upon publication.} using the KronoDroid dataset~\cite{KronoDroidDataset}.
-This dataset comprises 8849 real malware samples, each containing the APK, list of API calls, permissions, metadata, system calls, and hardware information.
+We evaluate \frameworkname\footnote{Code will be publicly available upon publication.} using the KronoDroid dataset~\cite{KronoDroidDataset}, comprising 8849 real malware samples.
+Each contains the APK, list of API calls, permissions, metadata, system calls, and hardware information.
 Each sample is evaluated individually on an AMD EPYC 7763 64-Core Processor running at 2.4GHz with a time limit of 1 hour and 8GB of memory.
-To generate at most ten plans, we utilised SymK planner~\cite{speck2020symbolic}, ensuring that the plans are generated for each possible threat if it exists. \Cref{tbl:threats-plans-count} displays the number of generated plans for each threat and technique. \frameworkname{} was able to detect possible threats for 7331 malware samples out of 8849.
+To generate at most ten plans, we used SymK planner~\cite{speck2020symbolic}. \frameworkname{} was able to detect possible threats for 7331 malware samples out of 8849.
 Some samples (964) has timeout-ed, and \frameworkname{} did not detect any possible threats.

-From those results, we observe that \frameworkname{} successfully identified potential surveillance and financial fraud threats.
-To demonstrate its effectiveness in detecting threats, we present a case study of an intriguing sample\footnote{Sample name: ad.notify1+24240.
-For the sample output refer to the supplementary material.}.
-This sample is noteworthy because \frameworkname{} detected multiple potential mechanisms (e.g., permission and exploit) for surveillance.
+The results, can be summarised as follows: For surveillance threats, permission-based mechanisms generated 7,204 risks resulting in 31,353 plans, while exploit-based mechanisms generated 7,114 risks resulting in 37,394 plans.
+For financial fraud threats, no plans were generated via permission-based mechanisms (0 risks), whereas exploit-based mechanisms generated 1,831 risks resulting in 17,810 plans.
+To demonstrate \frameworkname's operation, we present a case study of the sample named ad.notify1+24240, where \frameworkname{} detected multiple potential mechanisms (e.g., permission and exploit) for surveillance.
 For each mechanism, \frameworkname{} generated multiple plans.
-For the permission mechanism (\Cref{lst:plan-surveillance-permission}), \frameworkname{} inferred that several CVEs are being exploited (e.g., \texttt{cve\_2016\_5195}, \texttt{cve\_2024\_43093}) based on the system calls.
+For the permission mechanism, \frameworkname{} inferred that several CVEs are being exploited (e.g., \texttt{cve\_2016\_5195}, \texttt{cve\_2024\_43093}) based on the system calls.
 This enabled the action \texttt{grant-permission-\allowbreak for-sensors-\allowbreak mechanism-privilege-escalation}, thus allowing the planner to grant itself access to the camera sensor.
+Regarding the exploit mechanism, it detected a CVE being exploited (e.g., \texttt{cve\_2019\_2194}) which allowed the planner to exploit another CVE (e.g., \texttt{cve\_2019\_2103}) using the action \texttt{pivot-exploit}, which ultimately led to exploiting the camera sensor.